jason-yi4/jason-yi4/README.md

 Hello!
 My name is Jason, and I am an undergraduate computer science major at George Mason University.

 <strong>Current Projects:</strong>
-- Web-Based Laptop Comparison App
+- Web-Based Laptop Comparison App using React.js and Express.js
-- Developer for SaRuby, a 2D action side-scroller concept
+- Developer for SaRuby, a 2D action side-scroller concept, using the GoDot Engine

 <b>You can contact me @:</b>